Nauman3S/IOTManagementSystem/README.md

 3.  iotm-sys/device/update/[macaddress] `(the fimrware file for specific device is sent to this topic {replace [macaddress] with the Mac address of the device without : in the address}) WRITE-ONLY`
 4.  iotm-sys/device/firmware/all `(global firmware update files are received at this topic) READ-ONLY`
 5.  iotm-sys/device/firmware/[macaddress] `(the fimrware file for specific device are received at this topic {replace [macaddress] with the Mac address of the device without : in the address}) READ-ONLY`
+6.  iotm-sys/device/heartbeat/[macaddress] `(MAC Address of the online device is sent to this topic {replace [macaddress] with the Mac address of the device without : in the address}) READ-ONLY`

 #### Device Management

 6.  iotm-sys/device/add `(for adding a new device message format 'deviceName;macAddress;updatedAt') WRTIE-ONLY`